Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Results and Discussion

 \subsection{Quantitative Evaluation and Model Performance}

-The quantitative evaluation was conducted by computing the root mean squared error (RMSE), coefficient of determination (\( R^2 \)), and peak signal-to-noise ratio (PSNR) for each run.
-The detailed performance metrics across 10 runs are summarized in Table~\ref{tab:proposed_all_runs_original_order}.
+The quantitative evaluation was conducted using RMSE, \(R^2\), and PSNR across 10 independent runs, as summarized in Table~\ref{tab:proposed_all_runs_original_order}.
+The proposed model achieves an average RMSE of 0.0227, \(R^2 = 0.9563\), and PSNR of 33.10 dB.
+The relatively low standard deviation across runs indicates consistent performance and robustness to variations in data splits.

-The proposed model exhibited consistent performance across all runs, achieving an average RMSE of 0.0245, \( R^2 \) of 0.9578, and PSNR of 32.98 dB.
-The low standard deviation across runs underscores the model's robustness and generalizability.
+Notably, the variations in RMSE and \(R^2\) across runs remain limited, suggesting that the model does not rely on specific training subsets and instead learns stable and generalizable representations.
+This robustness is particularly important in the context of limited training data, where model variance can otherwise be significant.